Nature + Wildlife Southeast Asia

 1. Coat and Colours Variations

 The Red-Shanked Douc is known for its striking and vibrant appearance.
-This species of primate has a colorful coat that includes shades of red, gray, black, and white, making it one of the most visually captivating monkeys in the animal kingdom.
+This species of primate has a colourful coat that includes shades of red, grey, black, and white, making it one of the most visually captivating monkeys in the animal kingdom.

 2. Social Structure